rulgamer03/C/PiaFinalProduct/README.md

 >
 >X

-Now when you write a disease, the program write it in a txt file "counting for statistics.txt", when you select the option **6.
-Exit**, the program count each disease, to do this task I use a binary tree structure, then the program generate two txt files:
+Now when you write a disease, the program writes it in a txt file "counting for statistics.txt", when you select the option **6.
+Exit**, the program counts each disease, to do this task I use a binary tree structure, then the program generate two txt files:

 ![](https://github.com/rulgamer03/C/blob/main/PiaFinalProduct/graph.png?raw=true)
 **Image 1: ** graphstatistics.txt